 - Big Video Game Twists We Didn’t See Coming

 Sudden Strike is back with a fourth installment and the game will bring in bigger battlefields, more units, better graphics, new scenarios, and legendary commanders.
-The fourth installment was originally considered to be a reboot in the franchise, Sudden Strike 4 has since been confirmed to be another installment of the Sudden Strike series.
+The fourth installment was originally considered to be a reboot in the franchise but that didn’t last too long before becoming just another installment to the series.

 Players will complete three extensive campaigns that will take place in various battlefields of World War II.
 No matter what faction your command, players will be able to control over a hundred different units into battle along with the ability to choose from one of nine individual commanders such as George Patton or Bernard Montgomery.

 Verdun is a first-person shooter based on the first World War.
 Players will fight within the trenches while using authentic weapons from the time period.
 Gameplay is intense and merciless with developers showcasing a realistic World War I setting on the western front between 1914 and 1918.